 The Razer DeathAdder V2 Mini is the smaller version of the Razer DeathAdder V2.
 Although its sensor performance isn't as good as some other gaming mice, it's still impressive.
 Due to its small size, people with larger hands may want to consider the V2 since it may be better suited for their hand size.
 You can also check out our recommendations for the best mice, the best wired mice, and the best FPS mice.

-The Razer Viper Mini and the Razer DeathAdder V2 Mini are both excellent gaming mice, but the Viper Mini performs a bit better.
-The Viper Mini's click latency is slightly lower, and it has a slightly better CPI consistency.
+The Razer Viper Mini and the Razer DeathAdder V2 Mini are excellent gaming mice, but the Viper performs better.
+The Viper's click latency is slightly lower, and it has a slightly better CPI consistency.
 The mice are almost identical in size and weight, although the DeathAdder V2 Mini is slightly bigger and heavier, but not by much.
 Also, both are best suited for a fingertip grip.

-The Razer Viper is overall a better gaming mouse than the Razer DeathAdder V2 Mini, but the DeathAdder V2 Mini is better for a fingertip grip if you have small hands.
+The Razer Viper is overall a better gaming mouse than the Razer DeathAdder V2 Mini, but the Mini is better for a fingertip grip if you have small hands.
 The Viper has a wider CPI range that can be adjusted more precisely, a lower lift-off distance, and a significantly more consistent sensor.
-However, the DeathAdder V2 Mini has onboard memory, and its feet glide much smoother.
+However, the Mini has onboard memory, and its feet glide much smoother.